zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/container_insights/_index.md

     ![Screenshot showing Azure Portal with Azure Arc-enabled Kubernetes resource extensions](./01.png)

-- Navigate to the folder that has the kind cluster definition
+- Navigate to the folder that has the deployment script.

 - Edit the environment variables in [the script](https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_k8s_jumpstart/multi_distributions/container_insights/azure_monitor_alerts.sh) to match your environment parameters.